 Biography

 Stephen Cviic was born in London to a Croatian father and an English mother.
-He cut his musical teeth as a boy treble and later as a flautist in Stoneleigh Youth Orchestra.
-After an English degree and a career in journalism, he resumed where he left off, singing one octave lower, as a tenor.
-He joined one of London’s top chamber choirs, the Elysian Singers, and then began a solo career, studying with tenor John Upperton and spending two years on the Morley College Opera Performance Course, under the direction of Jonathan Cocker.
+He cut his musical teeth as a boy treble and teenage flautist in Stoneleigh Youth Orchestra.
+He then took an English degree and had a varied career in journalism, but also found his adult tenor voice and began singing in choirs, including a long association with the Elysian Singers.
+In 2010, Stephen started having singing lessons with John Upperton and began to head in a more soloistic direction, spending two years on the Morley College Opera Performance Course under the direction of Jonathan Cocker.
+His operatic career and the development of his voice have since seen him take on everything from Gilbert and Sullivan, to some of the classic roles in the dramatic tenor repertoire.

 His operatic roles include Cavaradossi (Tosca), Don Jose (Carmen), Alfredo (La Traviata), Turiddu (Cavalleria Rusticana), Macduff (Macbeth), the Prince (Rusalka), Tamino (Die Zauberflõte), Don Ottavio (Don Giovanni), Alfred (Die Fledermaus), Orpheus (Orpheus in the Underworld), Grimoaldo (Rodelinda), Belshazzar (Belshazzar), Aeneas (Dido and Aeneas), Frederic (Pirates of Penzance), Ralph Rackstraw (HMS Pinafore), and he appeared as a stock market trader in the ground-breaking “reality” opera about financial markets, Open Outcry, at the Mansion House in London in 2012.